Skip to Main Content

 Ethics

 When you use the sources in your work, you must take into consideration the ethical use of information and follow the code of conduct for research integrity.
 Violations against the responsible conduct of research include, for example, plagiarism, misrepresentation and fabrication.
-For more information, check the publication The Finnish code of conduct for research integrity and procedures for handling alleged violations of research integrity in Finland 2023 by the Finnish National Board on Research Integrity (TENK).
+For more information, see the publication The Finnish code of conduct for research integrity and procedures for handling alleged violations of research integrity in Finland 2023 by the Finnish National Board on Research Integrity (TENK).

 Publication Forum